3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 Looking For More Travel Guides?

-3 Days in Munich – Why not check out the second-biggest city in Germany once you’ve spent a few days in Berlin?
+3 Days in Munich – Why not check out one of the best German cities once you’ve spent a few days in Berlin?

-3 Days in Cologne – Cologne is an underrated city in Germany’s northeast that should be on any wider itinerary of the country.
+3 Days in Cologne – Cologne is another major city in Germany and an underrated one in the northeast that should be on any wider itinerary of the country.

 Germany Quotes – Check out some of the best quotes about Germany you can use on your Instagram captions or to inspire you to visit more parts of the country!